ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 (RFC EDITOR: Remove this paragraph.)
 This draft is maintained in https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap-taskprov.

-> TODO: update this DAP reference once draft-ietf-ppm-dap-18 is out

-The DAP protocol {{!DAP=I-D.draft-ietf-ppm-dap-16}} enables secure aggregation of a set of reports submitted by Clients.
-This process is centered around a "task" that determines, among other things, the cryptographic scheme to use for the secure computation (a Verifiable Distributed Aggregation Function
-{{!VDAF=I-D.draft-irtf-cfrg-vdaf-15}}), how reports are partitioned into batches, and privacy parameters such as the minimum size of each batch.
-See
+The Distributed Aggregation Protocol {{!DAP=I-D.draft-ietf-ppm-dap-18}} enables secure aggregation of a set of reports submitted by Clients.
+This process is centered around a "task" that determines, among other things, the cryptographic scheme to use for the secure computation (a Verifiable Distributed Aggregation Function {{!VDAF=I-D.draft-irtf-cfrg-vdaf-15}}), how reports are partitioned into batches, and privacy parameters such as the minimum size of each batch.
-{{todo-fix-dap-reference}} for a complete listing.

-{{taskprov}} specifies one possible mechanism for provisioning DAP tasks that is built on top of the task configuration definition in
+{{taskprov}} specifies one possible mechanism for provisioning DAP tasks that is built on top of the task configuration definition in {{Section 4.2 of !DAP}}.
-{{todo-fix-dap-reference}}.
 Its chief design goal is to make task configuration completely in-band, via HTTP request headers.
 It also defines a task extension that signals to parties that this mechanism was used to configure the task.

 ## Change Log